-Leaks are the most common roofing issue property owners face.
+A leak is the most common roofing issue property owners face.
 Leaks occur when roof flashing or shingles or tiles tear, allowing water to enter.
 Tears or cracks occur for a variety of reasons related to weather, age of the materials, quality of the materials and installation.
 Water commonly enters the roof in these areas:

-•Under torn shingles;
+- Under torn shingles;

-•Near the chimney, skylights, vents and pipes;
+- Near the chimney, skylights, vents and pipes;

-•In low spots.
+- In low spots.

 Water from rain or snowfall should drain or evaporate from the roof within 24 hours.
 Pooled water will lead to long-term damage by collecting dirt, encouraging plant and bacteria growth, deteriorating roofing materials and ultimately sagging the roof.
 Flat roofs should have tapered areas that allow water to drain from the area uninhibitedly.
 If you notice pooled water, roof repairs may be in your future.

 Blistering occurs when water is trapped in the shingle.
-When roof is heated the water is heated, causing a blister to form.
+When a roof is heated the water is heated, causing a blister to form.
 When the blisters pop, the asphalt loses a layer of protection and is prone to further damage.
 Blisters, cracks and ridges are especially likely in built-up roofs, roofs composed of several layers over a relatively flat surface.
-When examining a roof, a blister is not necessarily an urgent issue, but is something to watch.
+When examining a roof, a blister is not necessarily an urgent issue but is something to watch.

 If gutters are poorly maintained, clogged or cracked, they aren’t allowing water to properly drain from the roof.
 If water backs up onto the roof it can cause many of the issues listed above, or seep into the eaves causing them to rot.
 Installing screens are an easy fix to prevent leaves or other debris from clogging the gutters.
 Look for buckling, cracked or otherwise damaged gutters when inspecting a property.